-Students must register for 12 credit hours of internship training and complete a minimum of 600 hours at their internship sites (approximately 20 hours per week for two semesters).
-Internship training sites include a range of area agencies, such as college/university counseling centers, community mental health centers, and hospitals.
-In addition to receiving clinical supervision at the training sites, students attend group supervision at McKendree where they receive consultation, guidance, and feedback regarding their clinical skills from a faculty member who is a licensed practitioner.
+Students must register for 12 credit hours inclusive of CNL 631 Practicum II, CNL 637 Internship I, and CNL 638 Internship II.
+During Internship I and II students must successfully complete the training and a minimum of 600 hours at their internship sites (approximately 20 hours per week for two semesters).
+Practicum II and Internship training sites include a range of area agencies, such as college/university counseling centers, community mental health centers, mental health counseling agencies, and hospitals.
+In addition to receiving clinical supervision at the training sites, students attend group supervision at McKendree University where they receive consultation, guidance, and feedback regarding their clinical skills from a faculty member who is a licensed practitioner.
 Throughout the internship group supervision, students bring in recordings of client sessions (with the agency's permission and client's written consent) and provide formal and informal case presentations in which they discuss case formulation, treatment planning, and other clinical issues related to the therapeutic relationships with clients.
 Evaluation of students' clinical and professional development focuses on three areas: theoretical knowledge, clinical skills, and professional attitudes.
 Students regularly receive feedback regarding their clinical strengths and weaknesses from their faculty supervisor and are encouraged to make changes where needed.
-A system of evaluation requiring written feedback from internship supervisors provides needed information concerning students' clinical and professional development, including any areas of concern.
-Students must receive satisfactory evaluations from both their internship supervisor and site supervisor each semester to pass CNL 637 and CNL 638.
+A system of evaluation requiring written feedback from practicum II and internship supervisors provides needed information concerning students' clinical and professional development, including any areas of concern.
+Students must receive satisfactory evaluations from practicum II, internship I and II faculty supervisor and site supervisor each semester to pass each course, (CNL 631, 637, and CNL 638).